Lande21/RolandeU.github.io/README.md

 - MIRACLE: GOD will provide always 100%.

 Day 6 of 365. **Brave and thouthful!**
-- DAY: Monday, Went to food pantry, i am gratefull, Blessed to see another day1, my lyft aske, tried river coffee, chui revenue ici pour mes etudes, Hanged out with the girlies and met erica from CR, recorded my video,
+- DAY: Monday, Went to food pantry, i am gratefull, Blessed to see another day1, my lyft aske, tried river coffee, , Hanged out with the girlies and met erica from CR, recorded my video,

 gotta lock in in nsbe, hopefully